vpeddi3gmu/645Assn3_BE/README.md

 #Database Mysql

 Mysql_queries.sql :- This file contains query related to creating survey table and its fields which should be executed on Mysql client.
-In my case i have used eclipse as mysql client for running sql queries
+In my case i have used eclipse as mysql client for running sql queries.
+This file is present under src folder